 - 3. In the Please provide a File Name box, provide the file name. - 4.
 In the drop-down list, select the desired file type. - 5.
-If this is a long running query, select the Run in background check box. - 6.
-Select Export. - If you choose to run the export immediately, the exported file will download using your browser.
+Select the page size to be used by query execution engine during export to file.
+By default, this value is set to 50000. - 6.
+If this is a long running query, select the Run in background check box. - 7.
+Select Export.

+- If you choose to run the export immediately, the exported file will download using your browser.
 Save the file to the desired location. - If you choose to run the export in the background, you will get a message that it has been submitted.